30th Apr 2019

 Connecting the dots: Cross-Sector Collaboration

-Too often, our society’s approach to improving communities is fragmented—various entities work on components of the problem, but without structured collaboration and communication.
-In a Cross-Sector Collaboration approach, stakeholders and organizations from different sectors put aside their individual agendas in favor of common objectives and outcomes.
+Too often, our society’s approach to improving communities is fragmented—various entities work on components of the problem without structured collaboration and communication.
+In a Cross-Sector Collaboration approach, stakeholders and organizations from different sectors put aside their individual agendas in favor of common objectives.
 Taking a holistic approach gives neighborhoods the tools and resources they need to truly thrive.
-For many years, Pathways LA has been at the forefront of this movement, working to influence systems change and create healthier communities across Los Angeles.
+For many years, Pathways LA has been at the forefront of this movement, working to influence change in systems and create healthier communities across Los Angeles.

 As part of the leadership team at Magnolia Community Initiative, we bring the lens of child development and promote the use of the Protective Factors strategy, which stresses the importance of strengthening families as a means of transforming neighborhoods.
 These factors, which include parental resilience, knowledge of child development, and concrete support in times of need, are improved by fostering relationships within the family and its larger network.
 As a result, the community’s capacity for organization, advocacy, and leadership development is increased, which leads to greater civic engagement.
 The aim is to have parents join neighborhood councils, school boards, and advocacy groups so that they can effectively address the issues their community members are dealing with day to day.
 Ultimately, a vibrant, healthy neighborhood is built on the foundation of strong, resilient families.